vesperphp/documentation/README.md

 ## Elemental

 [Elemental](elemental/readme.md) is the core of Vesper PHP.
-A lot of the main functionalities such as Vault, Config and Routing are handled via this package.
+A lot of the main functionalities such as protective middleware via [Vault](elemental/Vault.md), configuration file access via [Config](elemental/Config.md) and being able to use clever [Pathing & Routing](elemental/Path.md) are gracefully handled by this package.

 ## Frontier